 Other issues like blisters, sores, or rashes are also common symptoms of diabetes.

 Weight loss is a big sign of diabetes in both men and women.
 Since the glucose that diabetics consume isn’t absorbed properly by the body, calories aren’t deposited in the same way.
 That can lead to weight loss.
 However, it can also lead to constant feelings of hunger, which may lead people to over-eat.

 Consistently bad breath is a major indicator of medical complications that arise because of diabetes.
 If you eat something and have bad breath afterward, you don’t think twice about it.
 But if you notice that every day, your breath smells oddly fruity or like acetone, it could be a sign of diabetes.
 That’s because of a condition called ketoacidosis.

-Since diabetics don’t carry glucose to the pancreas properly, that glucose lingers in the blood stream rather than helping the cells.
+Since diabetics don’t carry glucose to the pancreas properly, that glucose lingers in the bloodstream rather than helping the cells.
 To get energy, your body is then forced to burn fat instead of sugar in a process that creates an acid build-up in the blood.
-Those are called ketones, and fruity-smelling breath is a sign that ketones have build up.
+Those are called ketones, and fruity-smelling breath is a sign that ketones have built up.
 It’s a tell-tale sign of untreated diabetes.

 Both hyper and hypoglycemia can cause nausea.
-Ketoacidosis and a gastrointestinal problem called gastroparesis that come from diabetes can make you nauseous as well.
+Ketoacidosis and a gastrointestinal problem called gastroparesis that comes from diabetes can make you nauseous as well.

 Knowledge Is Power